T-Rizzle12/Lethal-Bots/README.md

 2. The ship becomes compromised, aka an enemy is on the ship

 NOTE: All players, "humans and bots," must be on the ship before the bot will vote!

 </br>SearchingForPlayer
-</br>If the bot loses the human player they were following or are trapped inside the facility,
+</br>If the bot loses the human player they were following,
-</br>they will call out for help and look for human players.
+</br>they will wander around looking for a human player before searching for scrap on their own.

 </br>GetCloseToPlayer
 </br>The bot moves closer to the player they are following, they check horizantal and vertical distances when checking if they are close enough.